sciZer0/7/v/README.md

 * extremely-sustainable
 * extremely-efficient
 * with over 50,000 TPS
-* with a Decreasing-Supply Token
+* with a native, Decreasing-Supply Token
 * with the ideal stablecoin
 * with the ideal Gini coefficient
 * with over 1 million users